EDDYMENS/coding-terms-build/resources/views/markdown/callback.md

 ## Definition

-{{linkToPost('Functions', 'function')}} are a set of instructions that perform a specific task, they are usually bundled together and given a name so it can be reused in different parts of your code.
+{{linkToPost('Functions', 'function')}} when used in code performs a set of predefined instructions, its similar to options on a washing machine where choosing one setting will wash your cloths at a specific temperature, for a set duration.

 Functions may take in {{linkToPost('arguments', 'argument')}} and return results.
-Sometimes you will like some external code or a third-party developer to determine what to do with the output, in which case you will allow them to pass in a function as an argument and your function will pass the results to the external developers' function to perform whatever their function wants.
+Sometimes you will like some external code or a third-party developer to determine what to do with the output.

+In this case the third party developer defines what they will like to do with the output in their function then pass it into your function.

 Another case is in some {{linkToPost('programming languages', 'programming language')}} like Javascript, you can use callbacks if the function is going to take a while to finish up a task.
 In this case, you pass in a callback to continue performing some task once the original function is done computing what it needs to do.